 The tics occur many times a day, nearly every day, or intermittently for more than a year.
 Many people believe that these tics and vocalizations are involuntary.
 However, many patients are able to suppress their tics, especially when they are concentrating intently on something.

 Patients with Tourette syndrome may have other associated conditions, including anxiety, obsessive compulsive behavior, learning problems, ADD, and ADHD.
 It is important to realize that although hypnosis can be quite helpful in controlling the tics, these other conditions need to be addressed separately.

-When Dr. Lazarus sees patients with tics, with our without Tourette syndrome, as long as there is no significant anxiety, depression, or obsessive compulsive behavior, there is usually significant improvement after only 2 or 3 visits!
+When Dr. Lazarus sees patients with tics, with or without Tourette syndrome being present, he is confident he can help as long as there is no significant anxiety, depression, or obsessive compulsive behaviors.
+You will more than likely see a significant improvement after only 2 or 3 visits!

 Cleveland WKYC-TV, NBC, Channel 3

 Cleveland WKYC-TV, NBC, Channel 3’s Health News with Monica Robbins, aired a story about one of Dr. Lazarus’ patients, a boy with Tourette Syndrome who had been asked to leave school for a week because his cough tic was so disruptive to the class.
 As Monica Robins, the health news anchor, reports, the child was able to control the cough tic after meeting two or three times with Dr. Lazarus.
 Five years later, he is still doing well.
 When a tic occurs, he is able to control it using the techniques that he learned from Dr. Lazarus.

 That’s Life with Robin Swoboda,